 In case the problem is fixed, we now know it has something to do with your extensions.
 Repeat the process but enable extensions one by one to isolate what’s causing all the trouble.
 Then either keep the extension turned off when you watch videos or contact its developers for an update.

 To force-refresh those websites, you need to clear your browser’s cache files.
-Here’s how to do that in Safari:
+The process is different for different browsers.

-- Navigate to Advanced and check “Show Develop menu in menu bar”.
+- Navigate to Advanced and check the “Show Develop menu in menu bar” box.

 - Restart Safari.

-In the 90s, our greatest fear was to encounter a virus.
-Today, all kinds of malware — adware, spyware, ransomware — are hiding all around the web, especially they are present in software downloads.
+In the 90s, our greatest fear was encountering a virus.
+Today, all kinds of malware — adware, spyware, ransomware — are hiding all around the web, especially in software downloads.

 So it might be possible that your Adobe Flash Player download was infected.
 But it’s not the end of the world yet!
 Even here, CleanMyMac X has got your back:

-- Download the free edition of CleanMyMac X (if you haven’t already done so).
+- Download CleanMyMac X for free (if you haven’t already done so).